Highpoint2000/webserver-logger/README.md

 ## History:

+## Version 1.4 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)

+- compatible with changed websocket data in version 1.2.6
+- remove the cors-proxy

 ## Version 1.3i (only works from version 1.2.5 - older versions must take the plugin version 1.3f !!!)